Batoch/discord-tempo/README.md

 npm run deploy
 ```

-You need to provide informations about the server you want to deploy on.
+You need to provide informations about the server you want to deploy on (telling Discord which / commands you can use).
 Example config.json file:

 ```json